FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 ### Product Vision

 DigiWater aims to become the go-to companion for Gerês' travelers seeking reassurance and guidance on water quality, empowering them to explore with confidence and stay healthy throughout their journeys.
-With DigiWater, its users can do a water quality scan using its current location or use a map to search for a specific site, attaining a detailed water quality report of the specific location.
-Hence, one can make informed decision about future adventures in Gerês and be sure about the safety of the different water bodies Gerês has to offer.
+In the future we aim to extend our vision globally, recognizing the diverse water quality challenges faced by travelers across continents, from Europe to Africa and beyond.
+Because water is life!

 ### Features and Assumptions

-- Login via email;
-- Profile with associated name, email;
-- Water Quality Scan Button - click the button to do a location-based water quality scan:
-    - List of nearest bodies of water appears and if location is clicked the specific report appears (Report Screen)
 - Map - map-based water reports:
     - Map of Gerês with various pins with colors (quality-wise, so that bad ones can be avoided) for the different available bodies of water - if clicked sepcific Report Screen appears;
 - Report Screen - specific report of a certain body of water with a general overview (report), plot of the various parameters (with color and value), as well as tips (telling if water is safe to bath, drink or use or neither).
 The date of the last update of the report data is also provided;